If you’re planning on moving to Europe for whatever reason, you might be wondering what the best European country to live in is.

 Countries with the Most Beautiful Places

-It is pretty much a matter of personal taste and interests, but it is safe to say that any country in the Mediterranean area is high on the best countries list due to above-average living standards, beautiful nature and climate, amazing coastline, good food and wines, and a relaxed lifestyle.
+It is pretty much a matter of personal taste and interests, but it is safe to say that any country in the Mediterranean area is high on the best countries list due to above-average living standards, beautiful nature, and climate, amazing coastline, good food and wines, a relaxed lifestyle, and great opportunities to try out some unique backyard landscaping ideas.

 Situated in the South of Europe and surrounded by beautiful seas, Italy is one of the most attractive destinations to visit and live.
 Pleasant Mediterranean climate, good food and wines, olive oil and cheese, high standard, and the third-largest economy in the EU are just some of the reasons for moving to Italy.
 Also, Italy underwent a multitude of artistic and architectural influences that added to its beauty.